Opt-In Art: Learning Art Styles Only from Few Examples: Preliminary

 \section{Preliminary}

 Diffusion models \cite{ho2020denoisingdiffusionprobabilisticmodels} represent a class of generative models capable of producing high-quality images by modeling data distributions through successive denoising steps.
-Intuitively, the forward process incrementally introduces noise to the data, transforming it into Gaussian noise over time.
+Intuitively, in diffusion modeling we define a forward process that incrementally introduces noise to the data distribution, transforming it into a Gaussian distribution over time.
 At any given time step, the relationship between the image and the noise can be expressed as:

-where $X_t$ represents the image at time step $t$, $X_0$ is the original image, $\epsilon$ denotes Gaussian noise with zero mean and unit variance, and $\beta_t$ is an increasing sequence of noise levels.
-During the reverse process, the model is trained to predict and eliminate the noise $\epsilon$ at each time step to reconstruct the original image.
-The learning objective can be formulated as:
+where $X_t$ represents the image at time step $t$, $X_0$ is the original image, $\epsilon$ denotes a Gaussian Random Variable with zero mean and unit variance, and $\beta_t$ is the standard deviation of the added noise.
+Diffusion models optimize for the score function, $\nabla \log p_t(\cdot)$, needed to reverse the corruption process.
+The score can be learned with supervised learning using the Denoising Score Matching objective defined as:

-Where $\epsilon_{\theta}$ is the model, $c$ is the condition, which, in our case, is the text prompt.
-Our model adopts the architecture of the latent diffusion model \cite{rombach2022highresolution}.
+where $\epsilon_{\theta}$ is the model and C is the condition, in our case, is the text prompt.
+For computational reasons, the corruption process often occurs in low dimensional latent space~\cite{rombach2022highresolution}.